Introduction to Presentation

 It is my pleasure to introduce Dr Stephen Hardy, our keynote speaker.

-Born and raised in Adelaide, South Australia, Stephen went to university because he wanted to cure cancer.
-It didn’t turn out that way, despite being awarded a Ph.D. in biochemistry and immunology from the Flinders University of South Australia.
-The more research he did, the more he realised he was working at the wrong end of the problem.
+Born and raised in Adelaide, South Australia, he went to university because he wanted to cure cancer.
+It didn’t turn out that way.
+Awarded a Ph.D. in biochemistry and immunology from the Flinders University of South Australia, he realised he was working at the wrong end of the problem.
 80% of cancers are preventable.
-Why work on a cure for a disease you can avoid?
+Why find a cure for a disease you can avoid?

-Realising the future lay not in finding cures but in preventing diseases from occurring in the first place, Stephen devoted himself to looking into how and why we get sick and what to do to stay healthy and avoid disease.
+Staying healthy lies not in finding cures but in preventing diseases from occurring in the first place.
+Dr Hardy shifted focus to understand how and why we get sick and what we can do everyday to stay healthy and avoid disease.
 His research took him in surprising directions, picking up a Permaculture Design Certificate along the way.
-Stephen believes you cannot live a healthy life with unhealthy attitudes, unhealthy relationships, unhealthy surroundings or while living in an unhealthy or polluted world.
-He also firmly believes your everyday choices and decisions have a profound effect on your health, on the environment and on the health and happiness of your loved ones.
-Spreading this message is now his mission.
+He realised a healthy life also relies on healthy attitudes, healthy relationships, healthy surroundings and a healthy and unpolluted world.
+This meant becoming environmentally aware and environmentally active.
+Knowing how nature works gives you options.
+Exercising those options through wise choices and decisions has a profound effect on your health; on the environment; and on the health and happiness of those around you.
+Spreading this message is now Stephen’s mission.

 Dr Hardy’s passion for his subject is infectious, his message powerful and compelling.
 It is my pleasure to introduce him to you for what I am sure will be a fascinating and thought provoking presentation.